Drawer usage guidelines

 When to use

-Section titled “When to use”- To display additional content or settings without navigating away from the page.
+Section titled “When to use”- To display supplemental info and actions without navigating away from the page.

 When not to use